Scholarships and International Students

 What is The Difference Between an International Student Loan and a Scholarship?

 With an international student loan, you have to go through an application process, get approved by a lender, and eventually pay that loan back.
 You, or your cosigner, are liable to pay that loan back.
-Scholarships for international students, on the other hand, are awarded.
+Scholarships, on the other hand, are awarded.
 Whatever funds are awarded to you through a scholarship are yours with relatively no strings attached.
 Some scholarships may require you to play for a team, or maintain a certain GPA, for example, but you will never have to pay a scholarship back.
 The funds are gifted to you for the sole purpose of helping you pursue an education.
-Whoever grants the study abroad scholarship does not profit from the scholarship – it is a gift.
+Whoever grants the scholarship does not profit from the scholarship – it is a gift.

 What Types of Scholarships are There?

-Most prevalent to international students may be merit-based international scholarships based on academics.
+Most prevalent to international students may be merit-based scholarships based on academics.
 This can include exceptional GMAT or GRE scores, or even TOEFL scores.
 It can also include exceptional GPA and past academic performance.
-Overall, merit based international scholarships require skills or achievements, based on the specific scholarship, so in order to get awarded that scholarship, you will need to display exceptional skills and/or achievement in that area.
+Overall, merit based scholarships require skills or achievements, based on the specific scholarship, so in order to get awarded that scholarship, you will need to display exceptional skills and/or achievement in that area.

-Need based study abroad scholarships may also be available, but these are somewhat less common than merit based ones.
+Need based scholarships may also be available, but these are somewhat less common than merit based ones.
 As the name suggests, need based scholarships are set aside for those who are in dire need of financial aid, not for those who display skill or achievement.
 Usually, schools have the funds for need-based scholarships set aside for different departments.
 If you are seeking a need-based scholarship, please contact your school and department to see what may be available.

 Where Can I Apply For a Scholarship?